 Q: How is The St. Lucie Appraisal Company different from other independent appraisers that prepare automobile diminished value reports in Illinois?

-A: Virtually every independent appraisal company working in the field of auto diminished value in Illinois either relies on formulas or “algorithms” based on severity of damage, mileage, etc., auction results or simply offer their “expert opinions.”
+A: Virtually every independent appraisal company working in the field of auto diminished value in Illinois either relies on ad comparisons, formulas or “algorithms” based on severity of damage, mileage, etc. or simply offer their “expert opinions.”
 Insurance adjusters routinely downgrade these types of reports for different reasons, primarily because they are so easy to challenge in court.

 Formulas such as State Farm’s Rule 17c use what is called “damage modifiers” that assign points according to severity of damage and mileage.
 Auto diminished value appraisers using this formula must, naturally, use higher modifiers than insurance companies would.
 This simply creates a controversy over whose formula is right.
 The same goes for so-called algorithms.